 We recommend applying as early as you can (up to 10 months before the race date) and with as much detail as possible to be in with the best chance of securing your place with us.
-On acceptance you will need to pay £60 registration fee and raise £1,900 minimum sponsorship.
+There is currently a £60 registration fee and a £1,950 minimum sponsorship.

 If you’re successful in the London Marathon ballot, just let us know - we’d love to welcome you to the team.
 Whichever way you secure your place we will support you every step of the way with expert advice, a running vest and fundraising materials, training sessions, and cheering and support on the day.